 (6) Part VII of the Property Law Act 1969 does not apply to a licence granted under this regulation.

-(7) In this regulation and in regulations 9 and 10 “accommodation” includes a camping site in the camping ground on the Island.
+(7) In this regulation and in regulations 9 and 10 accommodation includes a camping site in the camping ground on the Island.

 9. Casual residence on the Island